Dennis Eamon Young - President

 Anna retired from teaching for 31 years in Michigan, and moved to California in 2001.
 She had her own newspaper column titled “Classroom With A View” and is co-author of Chicken Soup For The Soul In The Classroom.
 She teaches part-time at Hancock College and continues to write poetry and short stories.

 Kalila Volkov - Sunshine Chair: Kalila loves being in the Hi Hopes workshop.
 She's the author of Fishing for Equilibrium: The Power of a Diary (self-published in 2008), and she enjoys writing poems, several of which have appeared in Women's Press and the local Sierra Club newsletter.
 She works as a clerical sub for the school district and sings with Cuesta Master Chorale.
-See her listing on the Members' Books page.
+See her listing on the Members' Publications page.

 Photograph by Dennis Eamon Young